 After Freeth, came Duke Kahanamoku and his redwood surfboards.
 By the early 1900s, redwood from California was being shipped to Hawaii for construction.
 The availability of imported redwood in Hawaii led to more boards according to the Surf History Preservation Collection in Hilo "since boards were able to be made in large numbers and various sizes."

-Tucked inside a canoe building at the Bailey House Museum in Wailuku, Maui (http://www.mauimuseum.org/) is a redwood surfboard belonging to Duke Kahanamolu.
+ABOVE: Tucked inside a canoe building at the Bailey House Museum in Wailuku, Maui (http://www.mauimuseum.org/) is a redwood surfboard belonging to Duke Kahanamolu.
 Redwood now grows on Maui.
-(Photo, May 2014)
+(Photo, M. Urashima, May 2014) © All rights reserved.

-The 1910 redwood surfboard displayed under glass at the Bailey House Museum measures ten feet in length, almost two feet in width, and is almost two inches thick.
+ABOVE: The 1910 redwood surfboard displayed under glass at the Bailey House Museum measures ten feet in length, almost two feet in width, and is almost two inches thick.
 A museum spokesperson says the board "was given to Bailey House Museum by Sam Pryor who received it from Dr. George Fish who was in the Olympics with Duke."
 Fish was a rugby player and Californian.
-(Photo, May 2014)
+(Photo, M. Urashima, May 2014) © All rights reserved.

 According to Legendary Surfers, "Duke had the biggest board of anyone.
 It was a 16-footer, made of koa wood, weighing 114 pounds...an expression heard the most, when he caught a wave, was his yell of 'Coming down!'"
 His redwood boards in California were equally large.
 Getting in the way of the old redwood boards was like getting hit with a telephone pole.